xavier268/selescript/pages/reference.md

 ## Command line parameters

-Command line parameters acan be listed with :
+Command line parameters can be listed with :

 ````
 $ ./ss.sh -h